zama1024/DOMinator/README.md

 ## Getting Started

-Anyone with basic javascript understanding can use this library by downloading this repo into their project and including the webpack output `dominator.js` in the source code.
+Anyone with basic JavaScript understanding can use this library by downloading this repo into their project and including the webpack output `dominator.js` in the source code.
 To update or make changes in the library, user can run the command "webpack --watch" from the terminal and that will continuously watch for changes in the source code.

 ```html
 <head>